 - Trekking to see the Golden Monkeys Day 7

 After a leisurely lunch, we’ll take you to experience the rainforest from a dazzling new perspective – on the famous Canopy Walk.
 The only walkway of its kind in East Africa, this breathtaking construction hangs 75 meters above the forest floor between giant trees and towers, revealing a stunning view of the flora and fauna, both below and above.
 An iconic experience, not to be missed.
 Suggested Dress Code: hiking boots and rainproof outdoor clothing (appropriate to the season and weather).
-Close the day with an early dinner by Chef Treasure, and get ready for your first full day in Rwanda tomorrow.
+Close the day with an early dinner and get ready for your first full day in Rwanda tomorrow.

 The mornings here start before the sunrise, meet at the main lodge for your transfer to Cyamudongo for Chimpanzee Trek.
 Dashing at high speed through the flora, hooting, and clanging – it truly is an exhilarating experience to encounter chimpanzees playing, wild, and free.
 Home to one of East Africa’s last intact chimpanzee populations, Nyungwe is an ideal place in the early morning to observe chimps in their natural habitat.
 Allow experienced, expert trackers to guide you on a deep forest trail, learning about these fascinating creatures and the enchanting forest they call home.
 Suggested Dress Code: hiking boots and rainproof outdoor clothing.